 Respect Your Ex and Their New Spouse

 It's important to be respectful of your ex and their new spouse, even more so when kids are a factor.
 You can inadvertently hurt your children by expressing negative feelings about your ex's remarriage.
-Unless there are extenuating circumstances that you feel the need to protect your kids from—like drug or alcohol abuse, for instance—you should try your best to show your ex and their new spouse respect and prioritize allowing your kids to have positive relationships with all of their parents.
+Unless there are extenuating circumstances that you feel the need to protect your kids from—like drug or alcohol abuse, for instance—try your best to show your ex and their new spouse respect and prioritize allowing your kids to have positive relationships with all of their parents.

 Find Someone to Talk To